 Founding Story

-Over the past eight years, Failed Films has been my most successful failure.
-With the edition of Antone Martinez and Lauren West, the show has continued to be a place where sex worker, queer, and misfit communities come together to bear witness to each other's beautiful failures.
-It has become more than a film festival; it is a permission structure to risk failure.
-It is a container that holds all the lube, glitter, and cum spilled for your art.
+Over the past eight years, Failed Films has become our most successful failure.
+With the addition of Antone Martinez and Lauren West, Failed Films has run for seven seasons and has featured hundreds of artists from all over the world.
+The festival has evolved into something larger than any of us imagined.
+It remains a gathering place where sex worker, queer, and misfit communities come together to bear witness to each other's art.

 Christopher Holloway